 Legal Fees

-Legal fees are a significant component of the costs associated with closing a trust.
-These fees cover the cost of professional advice from solicitors who specialise in trust law.
-The complexity of the trust and the services required can significantly impact these costs.
+Legal fees are often the most significant component of the costs associated with closing a trust.
+These fees cover the cost of professional advice from a solicitor who specialises in trust law.
+The complexity of the trust and the work required — such as drafting a deed of appointment or a deed of dissolution, dealing with Land Registry transfers, or advising on tax — will influence the cost.

 Administrative Expenses